-In 2012, I had an encounter with CorelDraw, a very popular design software.
-The owner of the laptop I was using left it open and because of my love for computers, I started playing with it.
+In 2012, I had a sweet encounter with CorelDraw, a very popular design software.
+The owner of the laptop I was using left it the app open and because of my love for computers, I started playing with it.
 I ended up designing a poster he thought looked cool.
 He screamed, “Ah wait!
 Are you a graphic designer?
 Wow!”
 I said no and he said, “wow, you should be.”
 That was how it all started.

 I ended up Googling “How to be a graphic designer” on my Pentium 4 desktop at home and got myself a version of Photoshop that night (that was what the article told me to download).
 After a few explorations and ‘How-Tos’ on YouTube, I figured the basic tools out.
 I have always been excited about how good things looked so it wasn’t so difficult to think through how I wanted a design to look like.